AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/readme.md

 (`MEEP_CloseupInteraction_Text_1`, `MEEP_CloseupInteraction_Text_2`, `MEEP_CloseupInteraction_Text_4`)

 Note how there is no `MEEP_CloseupInteraction_Text_3`.This simply means that when the user switches to the third page, the image on that page won't have any text beneath it.

+Finally, and most importantly, the `Action` tile property with the value `MEEP_CloseupInteractionReel`.
+This tells MEEP to treat this like a closeup interaction reel.

 ### Using the MEEP_CloseupInteraction_Sound tile property
 You can spice up your closeup interactions by specifying that a given sound cue be played when the interaction is opened, or the page is turned in the reel.

 ```json
 {